 Customer intelligence (CI) is the process of gathering and analyzing data from various customer interactions to generate actionable insights.
-It helps businesses understand their customers’ behavior better—allowing them to personalize or adjust selling strategies.
+It helps businesses understand their customers’ behavior, allowing them to personalize or adjust selling strategies.
 Customer intelligence data comes from customer relationship management (CRM) analytics, customer service data, purchase history, and web activities.

 Customer intelligence can empower you to create more data-driven business decisions.
-We’ll discuss why your business needs it and give examples of its usage.
+In this article, we explore why your business needs it and give examples of effective ways to use it.

 Defining Customer Intelligence & Its Importance

 Customer intelligence influences strategies when developing products, creating campaigns, crafting marketing messages, and discovering your customers’ pain points.
-Collecting various types of customer intelligence data and translating them into your business operations will enhance your customers’ purchasing journey.
-It can also contribute to business growth as well as increase customer retention and loyalty.
+Collecting client intelligence data and translating it into your business operations will enhance your customers’ purchasing journey.
+It can also contribute to business growth, as well as increase customer retention and loyalty.